This control panel describes what kinds of cookies are present on this website and allows you to enable or disable different types of cookies.

 San Felasco Hammock Preserve State Park

-San Felasco Hammock Preserve Park has several hiking trails in a variety of lengths and skill levels.
-For beginners, or someone looking to hike a shorter trail, try Moonshine Creek Trail, a 1.2 mile loop.
-This trail starts off on a wide pine-forested path then transitions into a narrower winding trail surrounded by hickory, gum, and magnolia trees.
+San Felasco Hammock Preserve Park has several hiking trails in various lengths and skill levels.
+For beginners or someone looking to hike a shorter trail, try Moonshine Creek Trail, a 1.2-mile loop.
+This trail starts off on a wide pine-forested path and then transitions into a narrower winding trail surrounded by hickory, gum, and magnolia trees.
 Click here to view the map of all San Felasco’s trails.
 Admission is $4 per vehicle.

 Parking: Lot located on State Road 232 at 11101 Millhopper Road.